SynHydro3 – Synthesis Platform Using Hydrogen, Hydrogenases and Hydrogels

 Challenges

-Hydrogen driven biocatalysis in the form of a modular and scalable platform technology has not yet been implemented due to the lack of highly active, robust and scalable hydrogen oxidizing biocatalysts that are functional under industrially relevant conditions.
-Specially selected hydrogenases are promising candidates to utilize hydrogen as an electron donor for synthesis, but their high oxygen sensitivity makes them too unstable.
+Until now, hydrogen-driven biocatalysis in the form of a modular and scalable platform technology has not been implemented due to the lack of highly active, robust, and scalable hydrogen-oxidizing biocatalysts that are functional under industrially relevant process conditions.
+Hydrogenases are promising candidates for using hydrogen as an electron donor for synthesis, but they are often too unstable due to their high sensitivity to oxygen.

-This recyclable biohybrid system will serve as a compatible platform technology using existing bioreactor infrastructure and enable decarbonization of biocatalytic processes by replacing classical carbon-rich electron donors.
+This recyclable biohybrid system will serve as a compatible platform technology using existing bioreactor infrastructure and enable the decarbonization of biocatalytic processes by replacing traditional carbon-rich electron donors.

 Project information